-The comprehensive battle cards are detailed in their coverage.
-Sales teams need not to look elsewhere for information on the product that they are selling.
+Comprehensive battle cards are detailed in their coverage.
+Sales teams need not look elsewhere for information on the product that they are selling.
 For example, the Windows Server 2016 battle card is one of the most complete in its coverage.
 This comprehensive battle card includes what Small and Medium Businesses could do with a server and goes on to explain the use cases, the right edition for SMBs, and a separate section on popular myths.

 Question-Based Battle Cards

 Value Proposition-based Battle Cards

 One of the best value proposition battle cards that we came across is OnRamp’s Data Centers battle card that captures a lot of information including target customers, qualifying questions, value proposition, opportunity registration process, why customers need to choose OnRamp etc. This battle card template clearly lays out how customers can benefit by using their product.

 Partnership Battle Cards

-The partnership battle card highlights the key features of a company’s partnership.
+Partnership battle cards highlight the key features of a company’s partnership.
 IntelePeer and Advantone’s partnership battle card highlights the key differentiators of the partnership, its sweet spot, challenges, and qualifying questions.

 Use Case-Based Battle Cards

-Use case based battle cards call out the use cases that are applicable to the product.
-We found the VSS’s use case battle card features 2 use cases of how the product could fit into the customer's enterprise along with the qualifying questions.
+Use case-based battle cards call out the use cases that are applicable to the product.
+We found the VSS’s use case battle card features two use cases of how the product could fit into the customer's enterprise along with the qualifying questions.
 The document even has network diagrams that teams might need during customer conversations.